suzannejmatthews/suzannejmatthews.github.io/_posts/2015-06-16-parallella-cluster-jTR.markdown

 Are you ready?
 Let’s get started!

+##Special Considerations
+Some of you who are already familiar with parallel programming will likely be frowning at all the executable transfers and data transfers via SSH.
+After all, this step is often unnecessary when writing MPI applications on HPC clusters (save for the initial transfer to the cluster, and the offloading of the data from the cluster to a local machine).
+So why do we need it here?

+The answer lies in the way we've set up our Beowulf clusters.
+Most HPC systems have a *common file system* that is shared by all the nodes in the cluster, and can be written to concurrently via the the network.
+In our case, we have four distinct Parallellas and thus four distinct file systems.
+All the SSHing that you see here is necessary to overcome this hurdle!
+In other HPC application that you may write in the future, it is all unnecessary.

 ##What you will need
 This tutorial assumes that you have 2 or more Parallella Desktop edition computers. and have followed my instructons for [initial set up][setup], and